n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 *   [Attacks Against Estonia](https://en.wikipedia.org/wiki/2007_cyberattacks_on_Estonia) - (2007) series of cyberattacks which began on 27 April 2007 and targeted websites of Estonian organizations, including Estonian parliament, banks, ministries, newspapers and broadcasters, amid the country's disagreement with Russia about the relocation of the Bronze Soldier of Tallinn, an elaborate Soviet-era grave marker, as well as war graves in Tallinn.
 This operation showcases the first Cyber Deterrance operation exhihited by Russia against a target state.
 This will become a common operation of the Russian Federation to utilize several more times in coming years.
 In addition is also a great showcase of cyber adaptability capacity.

-*   [Attacks Against Ukranian Power Grid](https://en.wikipedia.org/wiki/December_2015_Ukraine_power_grid_cyberattack) - (2015) Took place on 23 December 2015 and is considered to be the first known successful cyberattack on a power grid.
+*   [Attacks Against Ukranian Power Grid](https://en.wikipedia.org/wiki/December_2015_Ukraine_power_grid_cyberattack) - (2015-2016) Took place on 23 December 2015 and is considered to be the first known successful cyberattack on a power grid.
 Hackers were able to successfully compromise information systems of three energy distribution companies in Ukraine and temporarily disrupt electricity supply to the end consumers.
 Cyber attacks on the energy distribution companies took place during an ongoing conflict in the Ukraine and is attributed to a Russian advanced persistent threat (APT) group known as Sandworm.
-This operation is great example of creativity capacity implemented by Russian operatives, being the first example of a succesful breach in Power Grids.
+This operation is great example of adaptability capacity implemented by Russian operatives, being the first example of a succesful breach in Power Grids.

 *   [Attack to the Democratic National Convention](https://en.wikipedia.org/wiki/Democratic_National_Committee_cyber_attacks) - (2015) Cyber attacks that successfully penetrated the DNC computing system began in 2015.
 Attacks by APT29 (FSB) began in the summer of 2015.
 Attacks by APT28 (GRU) began in April 2016.
 It was after the APT28 group began their activities that the compromised system became apparent.
 The groups were presumed to have been spying on communications, stealing personal accounts of Clinton Campaign employees and volunteers including John Podesta, a former White House chief of staff and chair of Hillary Clinton's 2016 U.S. Both groups of intruders were successfully expelled from the DNC systems within hours after detection.
 These attacks are considered to be part of a group of recent attacks targeting U.S. government departments and several political organizations, including 2016 campaign organizations.

     * [Guccifer 2.0](https://en.wikipedia.org/wiki/Guccifer_2.0) Disinformation Campaign.
 "Guccifer 2.0" is a persona which claimed to be the hacker(s) that hacked into the Democratic National Committee (DNC) computer network and then leaked its documents to the media, the website WikiLeaks, and a conference event.
 Some of the documents "Guccifer 2.0" released to the media appear to be forgeries cobbled together from public information and previous hacks, which had been mixed with disinformation.
     According to indictments in February 2018, the persona is operated by Russian military intelligence agency GRU.
-This is a classic example of Russia's team agility and flexible bureaucracy, since they **were able to transform an unsucesful espionage operation into a succesfull disinformation operation**.
+This is an example of Russia's team agility and creativity capacity leveraging their flexible bureaucracy in order to **transform an unsucesful espionage operation into a succesfull disinformation operation**.

 <br/>

 *   [2016 US Election Disinformation Campaigns](https://en.wikipedia.org/wiki/Russian_interference_in_the_2016_United_States_elections) - (2016) The Russian government interfered in the 2016 U.S. presidential election with the goal of harming the campaign of Hillary Clinton, boosting the candidacy of Donald Trump, and increasing political and social discord in the United States.
 According to the special counsel investigation's Mueller Report (officially named "Report on the Investigation into Russian Interference in the 2016 Presidential Election"), the first method of Russian interference used the Internet Research Agency (IRA), a Kremlin-linked troll farm, to wage "a social media campaign that favored presidential candidate Donald J. Trump and disparaged presidential candidate Hillary Clinton".
 Russian use of social media to disseminate propaganda content was very broad.
 Facebook and Twitter were used, but also Reddit, Tumblr, Pinterest, Medium, YouTube, Vine, Instagram and Google+ (among other sites).
-This is a clasic example of adaptability conducted by Russia's operators to use different technologies to deploy cognitive based cyber operations that following a common strategic goal.
+This is yet another example of adaptability capacity by Russia's operatives to use different technologies to deploy cognitive based cyber operations that following a common strategic goal.

 For a more detailed overview of most of the engagements by the Russian Federation with offensive cyber capabilities please check this spreadsheet.
 (On Course)

 <br/>

 #### **Team Capacity Overview**